spack/spack-tutorial/tutorial_environments.rst

 see that ``Hello world`` is output for each of the ranks and the version of ``zlib`` used to build the program is printed.

-We can confirm the version of ``zlib`` is in our environment using ``spack find``:
+We can confirm the version of ``zlib`` used to build the program is in our environment using ``spack find``:

 .. literalinclude:: outputs/environments/myproject-zlib-1.out
    :language: console
    :emphasize-lines: 1

-Note that the reported version matches our installation.
+Note that the reported version *does* match that of our installation.

-This simple example only scratches the surface of what we can do with environments.
-Advanced use cases are provided in the :ref:`developer workflows <developer-workflows-tutorial>` tutorial.

 ------------------
 Reproducing builds
 ------------------

-Spack environments provide users with *virtual environments* (think Python and Conda), where packages in one environment are separating from those of another.
-These environments can be managed or independent.
-In either case, their environment files can be used to reproduce builds on other machines.
+Spack environments provide users with *virtual environments* similar to `Python venv <https://docs.python.org/3/library/venv.html>`_ and `Conda environments
+<https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#>`_).
+The goal is to ensure packages in one environment
+are kept separate from those of another.
+These environments can be managed by spack or independent.
+In either case, their environment files can be used to reproduce builds by other users and on other machines.
+Since those files are key to reproducing builds, let's start with them.

 ^^^^^^^^^^^^^^^^^
 Environment files